Nicotine for Long COVID update December 21, 2024:

 3. Functional Tests:

-– Stroop Test: To measure attentional control and mental processing speed [17].
+• Stroop Test: To measure attention control and mental processing speed [20].

-– Handgrip Strength Test: To assess muscle strength and energy production [18].
+• Handgrip Strength Test: To measure muscle strength and energy production [21, 22].

-4. Treatment with Ketotifen: Patients were prescribed 2 to 6 mg of ketotifen daily, depending on tolerance and response.
-The treatment period lasted three months with interim evaluations.
+Treatment with Ketotifen: Patients were prescribed 0,5 mg to a maximum of 2 to 6 mg of ketotifen daily, depending on tolerance and response.
+The treatment period lasted three months, with interim monthly evaluations.

-– 4-Point Patient Rated Global Impression of Change (PGIC): Assessment of overall symptom change on a four-point scale.
+* 4-Point Patient Rated Global Impression of Change (PGIC): Assessment of overall symptom changes on a four-point scale.

-– Repeated Handgrip Strength Test: For some patients, this test was repeated after the treatment period to measure changes in energy production.
+* Repeated Handgrip Strength Test: The test was repeated for some patients after the treatment period to measure changes in energy production.
+Results will be subject to further analysis.

-All patients signed informed consent forms for the off-label use of ketotifen and provided written consent forms for using anonymized clinical data for evaluation and publication.
+All patients signed informed consent for the off-label use of ketotifen and provided written permission to use anonymized clinical data for evaluation and publication.

 Results